BARRIERBOSS USA

 • Barbed wire is cheap but high-maintenance.
 Woven wire and hog wire panels offer better longevity and lower lifetime cost.

-• Heavy-gauge welded wire panels (like 6-gauge hog wire) outperform light-gauge field fence in almost every measurable category.
+• Heavy-gauge welded wire panels (6-gauge hog wire) outperform light-gauge field fence in almost every measurable category.

 • Post spacing, bracing, and corner assembly are where most cattle fence failures actually happen.